 Determines whether XBoard can highlight the squares a piece has legal moves to, when you grab that piece with the mouse.
-If this option is set, this feature can be controlled through the Highlight Dragging menu item.
+Default: false.

 - -flashCount count

 - -flashRate rate

 - -flash/-xflash

 These options enable flashing of pieces when they land on their destination square. flashCount tells XBoard how many times to flash a piece after it lands on its destination square. flashRate controls the rate of flashing (flashes/sec).
 Abbreviations: flash sets flashCount to 3. xflash sets flashCount to 0.
 Defaults: flashCount=0 (no flashing), flashRate=5.